Sports Coach Logo Sports Coach Training Principles Fitness Components

 People have been practicing them for thousands of years.
 Still, it was not until the last few decades that breathwork and meditation practices began to gain significant traction in the western health and wellness communities.
 Because a dedicated meditation practice can help to treat anxiety at its root, it can be a great tool in the arsenal of an endurance trainer.

-Many people were skeptical at first, but the practice has become quite mainstream as of late—which is a good thing, as it has changed the lives of many people.
+Many people were sceptical at first, but the practice has become quite mainstream recently—which is a good thing, as it has changed many people's lives.
 Meditation does not require hours of practice a day, either.
-Even just 10, 15, or 20 minutes a day can have a positive effect on the brain, and you could extend your time even further once you start reaping the rewards.
+Even just 10, 15, or 20 minutes a day can positively affect the brain, and you could extend your time even further once you start reaping the rewards.

-Aromatherapy makes use of essential oils and other fragrances to promote relaxation and stress relief as well as relieve insomnia.
+Aromatherapy uses essential oils and other fragrances to promote relaxation, stress relief, and insomnia.
 Though the scientific evidence for aromatherapy is less compelling, many people claim to get relief from various ailments through this method.
-It is worth a shot, as there are few possible adverse effects and the practice is encouraged by many physicians and therapists.
+It is worth a shot, as there are few possible adverse effects, and the practice is encouraged by many physicians and therapists.

 Playing Games to Focus on Fun

-Playing games is also a great way to relax after a hard day of training.
-A fun thinking game or a puzzle will help you engage different parts of your brain, activating critical thinking centers and distracting you from the stress of the day.
-These games have also been known to slow the progress of neurological diseases like Alzheimer’s, so they are a win-win.
+Playing games is also a great way to relax after a hard training day.
+A fun thinking game or a puzzle will help you engage different parts of your brain, activating critical thinking centres and distracting you from the day's stress.
+These games have also been known to slow the progress of neurological diseases like Alzheimer's, so they are a win-win.

-Playing alone can give you some valuable benefits, but playing with a friend or family member is also a good idea.
+Playing alone can benefit you, but playing with a friend or family member is also a good idea.
 Connecting with others is essential for a healthy mind.
 A conversation is another way to work out anything troubling you, and laughing out loud can work wonders for anxiety and stress.

 Video games are also a good idea, as they improve hand-eye coordination and tactical skills.
-If you are interested in going digital, you might find that fun casino games like slots can help you focus on fun and take your mind off the stress.
-There are quite a few online options to choose from, some of which do not even require a deposit.
+If you are interested in going digital, fun casino games like slots can help you focus on fun and take your mind off the stress.
+There are many online options, some of which do not require a deposit.
 If you want to play with an exciting slot app without shelling out the bucks, you can get free coins for House of Fun by merely entering some promotion codes.

 Change Your Scenery to Help Your Mindset

 Of course, most people already know that travel makes them feel good.
-However, many are under the impression that you need to go on a lengthy vacation or a month-long holiday to get the benefits.
+However, many believe you need to go on a lengthy vacation or a month-long holiday to get the benefits.
 That is untrue.
-You do not even have to take time off of work to benefit from the mental stimulation of traveling.
+You do not even have to take time off work to benefit from the mental stimulation of travelling.

-If you are stressed, anxious, or have trouble sleeping after a long day of hard training, you are not alone.
+You are not alone if you are stressed, anxious, or have trouble sleeping after a long day of hard training.
 Luckily, there are things you can do to help the situation.
-Travelling, meditation, and playing games can all be great methods of mitigation, so what are you waiting for?
+Travelling, meditation, and playing games can all be great mitigation methods, so what are you waiting for?
 Try them out today.

 Page Reference